 This website offers links to websites of other organizations which, we believe, may offer relevant information.
 Once you link to another site, you are subject to the disclaimers and security and privacy policies of the new site.

 Disclaimer of Endorsement

-The documents posted on this website may contain hypertext links or pointers to information created and maintained by other public and private organizations.
+The documents posted on K4Health websites may contain hypertext links or pointers to information created and maintained by other public and private organizations.
 These links and pointers are provided for visitors' convenience.
 We do not control or guarantee the accuracy, relevance, timeliness, or completeness of any linked information.
-Further, the inclusion of links or pointers to other websites is not intended to endorse, recommend, or favor any views expressed, or commercial products or services offered on these outside sites, or the organizations sponsoring the sites, by trade name, trademark, manufacture, or otherwise.
+Further, the inclusion of links or pointers to other websites is not intended to endorse, recommend, or favor any views expressed or commercial products or services offered on these outside sites, or the organizations sponsoring the sites, by trade name, trademark, manufacturer, or otherwise.